Skip to contents

 The Solution

 metasalmon wraps your salmon data with a data dictionary that travels with it—explaining every column, every code, and linking to standard scientific definitions.
 These definitions come from the Salmon Domain Ontology (shared layer) and the DFO Salmon Ontology (DFO-specific layer), alongside other published controlled vocabularies, and the data is packaged according to the Salmon Data Package Specification.
-For extra help, our custom Salmon Data Standardizer GPT can generate metadata drafts, salmon data packages, and guide your data dictionary creation in coordination with this R package.
+The preferred review workflow now happens inside the R package: metasalmon can retrieve candidate terms, optionally ask an LLM to review them, write draft REVIEW-prefixed IRIs into the package metadata, and then send you back to the created package so you can confirm or edit those values directly in Excel.

 Integration context: See the Salmon Data Integration System overview page (https://br-johnson.github.io/salmon-data-integration-system/) and walkthrough video (https://youtu.be/B0Zqac49zng?si=VmOjbfMDMd2xW9fH).